This page is updated prior to all primary and general elections. The next update will take place in 2024.

 After the election, you can use the State Board of Elections voter look-up website to find out if your provisional ballot was counted and, if not, the reason why it was not counted.
 This information is ordinarily available ten days after the election.

 There are rules in place to protect the privacy of people's voting choices and preserve order in the polling place.
 There is a procedure for being designated an accredited “challenger and watcher."
 Accredited challengers and watchers may watch voters check in and may challenge a person's identity when they have a basis for doing that.
 Challengers and watchers are not allowed to talk to voters, read the voter registration list, go past the check-in table, take pictures of a voter's choices on a ballot, use electronic devices, wear campaign regalia, handle ballots or equipment, or move about in the polling place without an election judge's permission.
-For the rules on challengers and watchers and how to be designated, please visit https://elections.maryland.gov/pdf/Challenger_and_Watchers_Manual.pdf.
+For the rules on challengers and watchers and how to be designated, please visit https://elections.maryland.gov/pdf/Challenger_and_Watchers_Manual_2024.pdf.
 That page also has more information on the other election activities that accredited challengers and watchers may observe, and the limits on the activities of a person who is not accredited but is there to challenge a voter's identity.
-To keep our polling places safe, challengers and watchers should be prepared to socially distance, follow recommended hygiene protocols, and use personal protective equipment inside the voting area.
 Please contact your local board of elections for more details about how challengers and watchers may be involved on election day.

 A person with a disability may bring someone to help as long as that person is not: